ClassicGOD/Hubitat/README.md

 To be tested:
 - aeotec-hem-gen5.src
-- fibaro-dimmer-2.src (no scene support)
+- fibaro-dimmer-2.src (no scene or parameter support)
 - fibaro-flood-sensor.src
 - fibaro-heat-controller.src
 - fibaro-motion-sensor-zw5.src